Chasing a Cure for Hepatitis C | The Fix

 Hepatitis C Blood Tests

-On the upside, my blood tests showed that my viral load went from 1,000,000 from the time I began treatment, to 20 at the end of the first month.
+On the upside, my blood tests showed that my viral load went from 1,000,000 from the time I began treatment to 20 at the end of the first month.
 Now, after a total of three months, it is at zero.
 My liver inflammation has gone way down as well, and my doctor assures me that my side effects will cease now that I’ve finished the meds.
 Still, I wish I could’ve been treated with Harvoni and had known about the multiple class action lawsuits against insurance companies for not covering it.

 Eleanor Hamburger is a lawyer at Sirianni Youtz Spoonemore Hamburger, the Seattle firm litigating two class action lawsuits against Washington state health insurers Group Health Cooperative and BridgeSpan, a subsidiary of Regence BlueShield.
 Hamburger told me, “We had people approach us who had been denied Harvoni.
 In most states, there’s just a handful of lawyers who do cases involving denials of treatment that people need by their insurance companies.”

 She explained, “Here’s the problem.
-The insurance companies and payers, like Medicaid, are putting patients in the middle of this tug of war with pharmaceutical companies.
+The insurance companies and payers, like Medicaid, are putting patients in the middle of this tug-of-war with pharmaceutical companies.
 Payers, whether it’s Medicaid or private insurance, have a responsibility to pay when all the requirements for coverage are met.
-The whole point of health insurance, and the safety net provided by Medicaid, is to be there with medically-necessary treatment when those terms and conditions are met.
+The whole point of health insurance, and the safety net provided by Medicaid, is to be there with medically necessary treatment when those terms and conditions are met.

 The fact that it’s expensive requires the payers to take action against the pharmaceutical companies to get the right price.
-What clearly should not happen and what has been occurring is, instead of really pushing on that process to get to a fair price between pharmaceutical companies and insurance companies and payers, the payers have been saying, ‘No, we’re just not going to give coverage.’
+What clearly should not happen and what has been occurring is, instead of pushing on that process to get to a fair price between pharmaceutical companies and insurance companies and payers, the payers have been saying, ‘No, we’re just not going to give coverage.’
 The ones that get harmed are the patients.
 It’s wrong.”

 Hep C Hadn’t Made Me Sick Enough?

 “We applaud the Regence group,” said Ninburg.
-“They’re one of the largest insurers in the Pacific Northwest and as of February 16, Regence will conform to recommendations of the HCV guidelines issued by IDSA and AASLD.”
+“They’re one of the largest insurers in the Pacific Northwest, and as of February 16, Regence will conform to recommendations of the HCV guidelines issued by IDSA and AASLD.”

-He said, “This change is important to HCV patients because Regence, and its affiliated pharmacy benefit manager Omega Rx, removed all previous restrictions on coverage.”
+He said, “This change is important to HCV patients because Regence and its affiliated pharmacy benefit manager, Omega Rx, removed all previous restrictions on coverage.”

 Ninburg then put me in touch with Sean Hemmerle, a 43-year-old ex-heroin addict and ex-con who is now a full-time college student in Olympia.
 Hemmerle served time in prison “for a robbery related to my heroin use,” he said.
 He was diagnosed with HCV in 2010 at Harborview Medical Center in Seattle while undergoing surgeries “to repair wounds from injecting black tar heroin.”

-Hemmerle said he was sure he’d gotten Hepatits C Virus from “sharing cookers because I’ve never shared a needle in my life.”
+Hemmerle said he was sure he’d gotten Hepatitis C Virus from “sharing cookers because I’ve never shared a needle in my life.”
 When he was on his way to prison, he said, “I looked forward to receiving interferon while I was locked up.
 I figured it would be an opportune time to go through all the BS associated with it.
 Unfortunately, the prison medical staff, once they finally got my genotype and viral count, told me that I had too little in my sentence left to begin.”

 DSHS denied it again.
 The clinic then sent my script to the patient assistance program at Harborview, which contacted Gilead.
 Once the patient assistance program got involved, it was only a week before I received my first month of Harvoni.
 I completed my 12 weeks in July 2015 with absolutely no side effects, and my viral load was undetectable by week 5.”

 He added, “I have loads of survivor’s guilt because I lucked out—literally days after approving me, Gilead began approving only levels 3 and 4 for patient assistance for Harvoni.
-Some HMOs, like Group Health, have just recently begun approving 1s and 2s for treatment.”
+Some HMOs, like Group Health, have recently begun approving 1s and 2s for treatment.”

 Regulus Therapeutics is the newest threat to Gilead’s profits.
 On February 17, Regulus announced test results showing that RG 101 administered two times in one month, along with a month’s worth of Harvoni, can reduce an HCV cure to a total of four weeks.
 Regulus is working on testing RG 101 with GlaxoSmithKline’s NS5B inhibitor, which would eliminate Harvoni.
 If that pans out, Gilead will suffer, but insurance companies will benefit.
-Hopefully that means that more people with HCV will receive coverage.
+Hopefully, that means that more people with HCV will receive coverage.